 The C-43 West Basin Reservoir Project will capture and store approximately 170,000 acre-feet of Lake Okeechobee regulatory releases improving salinity balance for the Caloosahatchee Estuary by controlling peak flows during the wet season and providing essential flows during the dry season.
 Preloading, demolition work, and construction of the irrigation pump station (195 cfs) is complete.
-The intake pump station (1500 cfs) and embankment construction is underway and scheduled for completion in 2022 and September 2023, respectively.
+The intake pump station (1500 cfs) and embankment construction is underway and scheduled for completion in September 2023.

-The Central Everglades Planning Project (CEPP) includes a suite of storage, treatment, conveyance and seepage management measures that will provide the necessary components to deliver additional fresh water from Lake Okeechobee south to Water Conservation Area 3, ENP and Florida Bay.
-The project was authorized by Congress in December 2016.
+The CEPP includes a suite of storage, treatment, conveyance and seepage management measures that will provide the necessary components to deliver additional fresh water from Lake Okeechobee south to WCA 3, ENP, and Florida Bay.
+The project was first authorized by Congress in 2016 and amended in 2018.
 The CEPP South components currently moving forward are the removal of approximately 5 miles of Old Tamiami Trail and increasing the conveyance capacity at the S-333 structure.
-These project features are anticipated to be completed by 2020 and will facilitate additional deliveries of water from WCA 3A directly to ENP and aid in alleviating the high water conditions being experienced in WCA 3A.
+These project features are anticipated to be completed by 2021 and will facilitate additional deliveries of water from WCA 3A directly to ENP and aid in alleviating the high-water conditions being experienced in WCA 3A.

-Congress approved the CEPP Post Authorization Change Report (PACR) as part of WRDA 2018.
+Congress approved the CEPP Post Authorization Change Report as part of WRDA 2018.
 The project will provide additional canal conveyance, 240,000 acre-feet of storage, and 6,500 acres of treatment south of Lake Okeechobee, and in conjunction with other project components, will reduce the volume of damaging discharges from Lake Okeechobee to the northern estuaries and provide increased conveyance south to the Everglades.
 In 2019, the SFWMD began design of the canal conveyance improvements and stormwater treatment area and the USACE began design of the reservoir.

 The SFWMD and USACE completed the Integrated Delivery Schedule (IDS) in 2015 and updated it again in 2018 based on funding availability from the implementing agencies.
-The 2019 IDS update is currently underway.
-In accordance with this publicly supported project delivery schedule, the agencies initiated the Lake Okeechobee Watershed Restoration Project, the Western Everglades Restoration Project and the Loxahatchee River Watershed Restoration Project in 2016.
-It is anticipated that the Lake Okeechobee and Loxahatchee River planning projects will be published in the Federal Register as Draft Integrated PIRs and Environmental Impact Statements for public and agency review in 2019.
+The 2019 IDS was completed in December 2019.
+In accordance with this publicly supported project delivery schedule, the agencies initiated the Lake Okeechobee Watershed Restoration Project, the WERP, and the Loxahatchee River Watershed Restoration Project in 2016.
+The Final Integrated PIR and Environmental Impact Statement for the Loxahatchee River Watershed Restoration Project was published in the Federal Register in February 2020.